Is Wilderness Therapy Right For You?

 Evoke Therapy Programs serve a wide range of clients struggling with mental health challenges, addiction/substance abuse, and common stage-of-life challenges.
 Most of our clients, students, and families will attest that everyone would benefit from some time in the wilderness with some therapy and support.

 A great advantage at Evoke is our ability to make a placement in a group that is intentionally designed to treat the challenges of each client.
-Groups specialize in a specific category of challenges that allow the treatment team of field instructors, therapists, and psychiatrists to focus on each participant’s needs.
+Groups specialize in a specific category of challenges that allow the treatment team of Wilderness Field Guides, therapists, and psychiatrists to focus on each participant’s needs.

 Benefits of Wilderness Therapy

 Evoke’s Wilderness Therapy is a clinically sophisticated approach administered by highly trained therapists and psychologists to treat mental health and addiction issues.
 Evoke’s Wilderness Therapy program provides the level of intermediate care needed when a client doesn’t require hospitalization but is not healthy enough at home.
 Evidence-based therapeutic approaches are added to an experiential milieu of small-group, wilderness living.
 Unplugged from our often digitally drenched world, participants internalize change.

 The addition of the nature-based experiential approach deepens the effect of those traditional models because the therapy gets beneath the conscious defenses and past our verbal limitations.
 Trauma and pain are often stored in the non-verbal or pre-verbal areas of the brain and an approach that utilizes mostly talk-therapy may not access the deeper regions where the healing must occur.